 - Bible Reading (One Chapter from the Old Testament, One from the New)

 - Sing to 2-3 worship songs or hymns

 The best thing you can do during family discipleship is to be joyful!
 Make it an enjoyable time in the Lord and something they look forward to doing, not something they dread.
 We want their hearts to be engaged and opened, not closed and hardened.

 Allow for spontaneous conversations about the passages read, and don’t feel like you have to continue ALL of your reading when those things happen, and they will.
 Whenever we end up on rabbit trails we usually finish reading the chapter we are in and pick up where we left off next time.

 If your children are asking questions that means they are learning, which is precisely what you want!
 When they ask a deep question, answer it biblically, to the best of your knowledge.
-Do you think if your children were attending public schools or watch secular television that they would get censored answers to their questions?
+Do you think if your children were attending public schools or watching secular television that they would get censored answers to their questions?
 Umm, no!
 The point is, if they are old enough to ask a question, they are old enough to get a biblically sound and mature (for their age) answer.

-In our house, our 6 year old has already asked very mature questions about sex, death, LGBT, etc. Each time we have not shied away from these questions but have given her sound, Biblical answers that are suitable for a 6 year old yet not watered down.
+In our house, our 6-year-old has already asked very mature questions about sex, death, LGBT, etc. Each time we have not shied away from these questions but have given her sound, Biblical answers that are suitable for a 6-year-old yet not watered down.

-One of the best things in the world is watching one of my kids engage in family worship and seeing their sweet little theological light bulb go off in their little head as they ask a question or answer a question correctly.
+One of the best things in the world is watching one of my kids engage in family worship and seeing their sweet little theological light bulb go off in their little heads as they ask a question or answer a question correctly.
 I just love it!

 When implementing and building your family discipleship foundation, the most important thing is to have a plan and then prayerfully and joyfully engage your family.

 What are some of your favorite ways to engage your family during family worship?
 I’d love to hear it in the comments!
-Now, time for a GIVEAWAY!